 Maths is one of the four specific areas within the Early Years Foundation Stage (EYFS).
 Each specific area is divided into Early Learning Goals, for maths these are:

-- Numbers - children learn to count and the value of numbers, higher and lower.
+- Numbers - learn to count and the value of numbers, more and fewer, part to whole.
 These skills support them to solve problems, use money and calculate more or less.